Santa Barbara DMV Hearing Lawyers

 - Installation of an Ignition Interlock Device

-Our Santa Barbara DUI attorneys are prepared to walk you through the steps
+Our DUI attorneys in Santa Barbara are prepared to walk you through the

-of the DMV hearing.
-These appointments are more informal, and you will
+steps of the DMV hearing.
+These appointments are more informal, and you

-have the chance to provide evidence and tell your side of the story with
+will have the chance to provide evidence and tell your side of the story

 and ensure that the evidence uncovered places you in a favorable light.